amartincolby/Rust-Quick-Guide/README.md

     /* Mutex is a portmanteau of "mutual exclusion."
 If you are coming from C, C++, or Go, mutexes will be familiar.
 They are a common way to handle shared access to values.
-A mutex is mutually exclusive in that the value can only ever be accessed by by one entity at a time.
+A mutex is mutually exclusive in that the value can only ever be accessed by one entity at a time.
 This prevents multiple threads from all trying to access a value simultaneously.
-Mutexes have clasically been seen as difficult and dangerous, but Rust's rigid ownership rules makes using them rather simple. */
+Sharing state among threads has been a source of great difficulty, but Rust's rigid ownership rules makes using mutexes rather simple.

+    The below example only uses this main thread.
+To use multithreading, the Arc smart pointer is needed, so the full example will come after. */

+    // The syntax for mutex creation is identical to other smart pointers. let gigg = Mutex::new(23);

+    /* Since a mutex needs to be mutually exclusive, any use must first lock it.
+This returns the boxed value which must be unwrapped to access.
+Of note, `gigg` is not technically the smart pointer.
+The lock method returns the smart pointer for use. */

+    {
+        let mut idy = gigg.lock().unwrap();
+        *idy = *idy * 3;
+    }

+    /* At this point, the naked scope above is complete, `idy` falls out of scope and is destroyed, and the mutex is unlocked.  */

+    println!("{:?}, giggidy", gigg);

+    /* The above uses string formatting syntax not previously discussed.
+If you are coming from C, C++, or Go, this syntax should be familiar.
+For values that do not implement the display trait, and can thus not be immediately included in strings, the :? unwraps that value.
+See more formatting ablities in the Rust docs: https://doc.rust-lang.org/std/fmt/index.html */

     /*** Arc ***/

-    /* Just as mentioned earlier, sharing a value among multiple owners requires a reference counter.
-For sharing across multiple threads, the "Arc" type is required, for Atomic Reference Counter. */
+    /* As mentioned earlier, sharing a value among multiple owners requires a reference counter.
+For sharing across multiple threads, the "Arc" type is required, for Atomic Reference Counter.
+They are atomic in the sense that they use "atomics".
+Atomics are a strange thing.
+Basically, a value is atomic if entities can only every view the value in a "complete" state.
+By that I mean that when values are changed, they can theoretically be in a intermediate state, and the nature of this intermediate state can be highly dependent on what the compiler does behind the scenes.
+Non-atomic values expose these intermediate states.

-    // Creation and cloning syntax is identical to Rc. let thing_1 = Arc::new("Thing 1");
+    To illustrate this, imagine an object with two integer fields: val and valx2.
+To update this object, the val needs to be updated then the valx2 field needs to be computed.
+If the object can be viewed after val has been updated but before valx2 has been computed, the object is _not_ atomic.
+If the object can only every be viewed after a complete update has occured, it is atomic.

+    Thus, by using Arc, different threads cannot access a value when it is in an incomplete state.
+Atomic entities can be used independently as well with the atomic module in the standard library.

+    The below example was mostly taken from the official Rust docs.
+I have added some comments and exploratory print lines. */

+    let accumulator = Arc::new(Mutex::new(0));

+    // A vector will be used to store the thread "handles" for later joining. let mut handles = vec![];

     for i in 0..10 {
-        let thing_1 = Arc::clone(&thing_1);
+        let acc = Arc::clone(&accumulator);

-        let thread_1 = thread::spawn(move || {
+        let handle = thread::spawn(move || {
-            println!("{thing_1} from thread {i}");
+            let mut num = acc.lock().unwrap();

+            // The threads will likely print out of order. println!("Thread {} value is {:?}", i, num);
+            *num += 1;
         });

-        let _ = thread_1.join();
+        handles.push(handle);
     }

-    /* After this point, `thing_1` is destroyed. */
+    // Iterate through the handles and join each one to the main thread.
+    // Here I am using the unwrap() syntax discussed earlier. for handle in handles {
+        handle.join().unwrap();
+    }

+    // The main thread will stop here and wait for the Arc to drop to 1, meaning
+    // that all child threads have completed. println!("Result: {}", *accumulator.lock().unwrap());

+    /*** Deadlocks ***/

+    /* Just as Rc has the danger of circular references, thus resulting in a memory leak, Mutex has the danger of "deadlocks."
+In a deadlock scenario, thread A needs x and y, and thread B _also_ needs x and y.
+If thread A locks x and thread B locks y, then both threads will sit there waiting for the other value that they need to be unlocked.
+Thus, neither thread will ever finish.
+There are best practices for avoiding deadlocks that are outside the scope of this tutorial. */

     /*----------------------------------------------